openshift/cluster-version-operator/docs/dev/clusteroperator.md

 ## Why I want ClusterOperator Custom Resource in /manifests

-Everyone must include the ClusterOperator Custom Resource in [`/manifests`](operators.md#what-do-i-put-in-manifests).
+Everyone installed by the ClusterVersionOperator must include the ClusterOperator Custom Resource in [`/manifests`](operators.md#what-do-i-put-in-manifests).
-The ClusterVersionOperator sweeps the release image and applies it to the cluster.
+The CVO sweeps the release image and applies it to the cluster.
 On upgrade, the CVO uses clusteroperators to confirm successful upgrades.
 Cluster-admins make use of these resources to check the status of their clusters.

 ## How should I include ClusterOperator Custom Resource in /manifests